srImathE satakOpAya nama:

 See nampiLLai‘s vyAkyAnam.

-- sArntha iru valvinaigaLum sariththu – As explained in srIranga gadhyam “thilathailavadhdhAruvahnivath…” (Like oil inside sesame seeds, fire inside wood), karmas are so attached to jIvAthmA – these karmas have grown like dense branches that are most difficult to remove even for emperumAn who is sarvasakthi (all capable). emperumAn removes them like a very knowledgable builder who easily pulls down a huge wall – nampiLLai uses a beautiful sentence “viragar nedunjuvar thaLLumApOlE pOkki“.
+- sArndha iru valvinaigaLum sariththu – As explained in srIranga gadhyam “thilathailavadhdhAruvahnivath…” (Like oil inside sesame seeds, fire inside wood), karmas are so attached to jIvAthmA – these karmas have grown like dense branches which are most difficult to remove even for emperumAn who is sarvaSakthimayan (omnipotent). emperumAn removes them like a very knowledegable builder who easily pulls down a huge wall – nampiLLai uses a beautiful sentence “viragar nedunjuvar thaLLumApOlE pOkki“.

 - mAyap paRRu aRuththu – Cutting off mAyam – ruchi (taste) and paRRu – vAsanA (impressions).